Intermediate Level Conversations- Series 5- Lesson 9- Conversation Questions about Education

-In this lesson, you learn 10 questions with sample answers for having a normal conversation discussing education.
+In this lesson, you learn 10 conversation questions about education with sample answers for having a normal conversation discussing education.
 We also have added 10 extra conversation questions if you decide to extend your discussion.

 Previous Conversation Lesson